 For example, using the wizard builder, you can now offer up a specific incident template if the incident was recorded as a ‘Safety’ incident or a different template if it’s a ‘Quality’ incident.
 AND you can also have the option of showing that only to users who meet certain criteria, such as, their role must be ‘Manager’.

 If you set it up and how you set it up is entirely up to you; the system was designed to be as malleable as possible in order to meet the needs of a wide range of businesses, without impacting those who choose not to use it.

-If you’d like a demo of what it does and to learn how to set it up along with some of the trickier configurations, click here for a tutorial.
+If you’d like a demo of what it does and to learn how to set it up along with some of the trickier configurations, click here to organize a trial or tutorial.

 Just go to Settings > Modules then select the module you’d like to edit and go to the edit menu.
 You’ll see a new setting there: ‘Plural Display Name’.
 It’s a simple, but effective tweak that arose of a common complaint.

 … let’s be honest, we probably should have fixed that ages ago.
 Hopefully, this resolves some of your access issues though.
 Enjoy!

 Last month we reported a big update to location security (which you can read about here).
 This clamping down on location security however brought up some bugs which our older ‘spongier’ rules managed to avoid.
 To fix this, we made some changes to locations in the admin section which also have the added bonus of fixing some older issues.

 There were a couple of other tweaks, but those are the main ones.
 Let us know if you think we missed anything.